WEST GARDINER ROD AND GUN CLUB

 Section 1: Schedule:

-- Annual Meeting: There is one meeting in December on the first Thursday.
-This is the Annual Meeting.
+The December meeting will be the Annual Meeting.
 During this meeting, in addition to the normal business at hand, officers are elected and the Annual Treasurer’s Report is submitted.
-Plans for the upcoming year are also discussed.
+Plans for the upcoming year may also be discussed.

-- Committee Meetings: Committee meetings will be held as necessary and at the committee’s discretion.
+Committee Meetings: Committee meetings will be held as necessary and at the committee’s discretion.

 Section 2: Participation:

-- Business Meetings may be attended by members, new member applicants and invited guests only.
+Meetings may be attended by members, new member applicants and invited guests only.

 ARTICLE V: CHARTER MEMBERS

-- The Charter Members shall elect a chairman and co-chairman annually to coordinate Charter Membership responsibilities.
+The Charter Members shall elect a chairman and a co-chairman annually to coordinate CM responsibilities.

-- Charter Members shall not be amended or altered by the Board of Directors or by the club majority vote until an approval is granted by the Charter Members.
-This approval shall require a two-thirds vote of Charter Members present after all Charter Members have been notified by written notice at least thirty days prior to the vote of proposed amended changes.
+VI.
+Charter Member privileges and responsibilities shall not be amended or altered by the Board of Directors or by a club majority vote until an approval is granted by the charter members (CM).
+This approval shall require a two-thirds (2/3) vote of CMs present at a CM meeting.

 ARTICLE VI: BOARD OF DIRECTORS

-- They shall set a program for regular meetings, recommend and vote on business for club programs.
+They shall set a program for regular meetings, recommend and vote on business for club